 A.J.
-Brown vs Elic Ayomanor: Who Should You Start?
+Brown vs Elic Ayomanor: The Full Breakdown

 A.J.
 Brown and Elic Ayomanor are at different tiers heading into 2026.
 The Philadelphia Eagles wide receiver averaged 12.1 PPG in 2025, a full 6.1 points per game ahead of Elic Ayomanor's 6.0 with the Tennessee Titans.
 That kind of gap doesn't close on matchup alone.